LibRaw/LibRaw/README.RawSpeed.txt

 ================= Compile LibRaw with RawSpeed support ========================

+0) RawSpeed version:
+   LibRaw supports 'master' version of RawSpeed library: https://github.com/darktable-org/rawspeed/tree/master

+   Although this version is really outdated, newer versions does not looks stable enough for production use (for example, this critical issue not fixed for 10+ months: https://github.com/darktable-org/rawspeed/issues/100 )

 1) Prerequisites

 To build RawSpeed you need libxml2, iconv, and JPEG library installed on your